Skip to content

 Terminal window

-The server performs a constant-time comparison against NB_API_KEY.
+The server performs a constant-time comparison to prevent timing attacks.
 If the key does not match, the server returns 401 with an empty body.

 For browser-based clients, exchange the API key for an HttpOnly cookie using the login endpoint.
 The cookie is automatically sent on subsequent requests.